jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

   (c) signs his or her name as witness to any signature upon any such form of application or objection without either seeing the signature written or hearing the person signing declare that the signature is in his or her own handwriting and that the name so signed is his or her own proper name.

 ### 120 Duty to report suspected offences
-Where the Registrar believes that any person has committed an offence against section 119, he or she shall report the facts on which that belief is based to the police.
+Where the Registrar believes that any person has committed an offence against section 119, he or she shall report the facts on which that belief is based to the New Zealand Police.

 ### 121 Failure to deliver application
 Every person shall be liable on summary conviction to a fine not exceeding $2,000 who, having obtained possession of an application for registration signed by any other person for the purpose of being delivered to the Registrar for registration, wilfully fails so to deliver it so that the applicant’s name is not entered on the roll.